-In connection with our year-round anti-trafficking efforts, IN OUR BACKYARD (IOB) works to eradicate sex trafficking surrounding the Super Bowl through partnerships with top law enforcement, nonprofits and government agencies in host cities across America.
+In connection with our year-round anti-trafficking efforts, IN OUR BACKYARD (IOB) has worked for the last ten consecutive years to eradicate sex trafficking surrounding the Super Bowl through partnerships with top law enforcement, nonprofits and government agencies in host cities across America.

-As a part of our 10-day operation, we host Linking Freedom In Our Backyard; a one-day public awareness and outreach event in which we invite volunteers from the host city to participate in.
+As a part of our 10-day operation, we host Linking Freedom In Our Backyard — a one-day public awareness and outreach event in which we invite volunteers from the host city to participate.
 Every year, missing children and victims of human trafficking are recovered because of this outreach and individuals are inspired to turn awareness into year-round action to stop human trafficking!
+On Saturday, Jan 26th, hundreds of volunteers showed up at an event at Mt.
+Paran Church to learn more about these initiatives and distribute awareness materials—including Freedom Stickers—to convenience stores.
+It was a huge success thanks to our partners Wellspring Living, International Human Trafficking Institute, Georgia Association of Convenience Stores, National Association of Convenience Stores, and Dream Center Atlanta

 Super Bowl & Human Trafficking